Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Since we love style and all-things red carpet, we've rounded up the best of the best when it comes to this year's Grammys fashion.
 Trust us, there were a ton of celebs who will have you wanting to steal their looks ASAP.

 Case and point: Lady Gaga.
-The A Star Is Born actress won a silver, fitted frock that is worthy of a Grammy winner.
+The A Star Is Born actress won a silver, fitted Cèline frock that is worthy of a Grammy winner.

 The "Shallow" singer, who already won a Grammy this evening, isn't the only star who caused us to do a double take on the carpet this evening.